ngaioKhauri/quest-submissions/README.md

 ```
 ### Day 2

-1. Write your own smart contract that contains two state variables: an array of resources, and a dictionary of resources.
+**1. Write your own smart contract that contains two state variables: an array of resources, and a dictionary of resources.
 Add functions to remove and add to each of them.
-They must be different from the examples above.
+They must be different from the examples above.**

 ```
 pub contract NgaioIsALoser {